Snapback mechanism of sanctions against Iran: U.S. interpretation and snapback policy

 The United States was originally a principal architect and supporter of the snapback concept in 2015.
 U.S. officials emphasized that snapback gave Washington and its allies a unilateral remedy if Iran violated the accord, often explaining that sanctions could be restored “in a snap” if required.
 In U.S. domestic implementation of the JCPOA, this translated to executive authority to quickly reapply lifted U.S. sanctions.
 Indeed, after President Donald Trump took office, he repeatedly cited the snapback provision as an option to address concerns about Iran's regional behavior and the deal's sunset clauses.
-However, in May 2018 do to the Iranian controversial nuclear program, development and testing of ballistic missiles, support of proxy militias and violations of human rights, the Trump administration chose to unilaterally withdraw from the JCPOA entirely, reimposing all U.S. national sanctions that had been lifted, in order to "cut off revenues the regime uses to bankroll terrorist groups, foment global instability, fund nuclear and ballistic missile programs, and enrich its leaders".
+However, in May 2018 due to the Iranian nuclear program, development and testing of ballistic missiles, support of proxy militias and violations of human rights, the Trump administration chose to unilaterally withdraw from the JCPOA entirely, reimposing all U.S. national sanctions that had been lifted, in order to "cut off revenues the regime uses to bankroll terrorist groups, foment global instability, fund nuclear and ballistic missile programs, and enrich its leaders".

 In 2020, as a U.N. arms embargo on Iran neared its expiration (scheduled for October 18, 2020 under Resolution 2231), the U.S. moved to invoke the U.N. snapback mechanism, despite having exited the JCPOA.
 Washington's legal position was that although it was no longer participating in the JCPOA, it remained a “JCPOA participant State” for purposes of Resolution 2231's text (which in 2015 had listed the original P5+1, including the U.S.).
 Trump administration officials argued that the U.N. resolution's language did not automatically strip the U.S. of its snapback rights upon withdrawal from the political agreement.
 They further contended that since the JCPOA was never a legally binding treaty, the U.S. could not be in “material breach” of it, and thus its departure did not nullify its authority under the U.N. resolution.
 On this basis, Secretary of State Mike Pompeo and U.S. diplomats maintained that the U.S. could “trigger” the snapback unilaterally in order to restore all U.N. sanctions - an interpretation sharply contested by the rest of the council and the other JCPOA signatories.

 Meanwhile, the U.S. also prepared to enforce sanctions in line with its snapback claim.
 Following its snapback attempt, the U.S. announced new executive orders and designations to punish any arms transfers to Iran and to blacklist Iranian entities involved in nuclear or missile activities.